Monmouthshire: Industrialisation

 Industrialisation came early to Monmouthshire; the first brass in Britain was produced at a foundry at Tintern in 1568, and the lower Wye Valley and the Forest of Dean became important centres for metalworking and mining.
-But the most dramatic impact was in the west of the county during the Industrial Revolution, in the South Wales Coalfield, where some of the largest pits in Wales were dug, and a major iron industry developed.
+The most dramatic impact though was in the west of the county during the Industrial Revolution, in the South Wales Coalfield, where some of the largest pits in Wales were dug, and a major iron industry developed.
 The societal transformation was accompanied by great inequality and unrest.
 Chartism was firmly embedded in Wales, and in 1840 the Chartist leaders John Frost, Zephaniah Williams and William Jones were tried for sedition and treason at the Shire Hall, Monmouth, after a failed insurrection at Newport, which the writer Clive Aslet called "the first mass movement of the working class".
 Their death sentences were subsequently commuted to transportation to Australia.

 Industrialisation also drove improvements in transportation; in the 18th century, the poor state of Monmouthshire's roads approached a national scandal.
 During a debate in parliament on the establishment of a turnpike trust for the county, the local landowner Valentine Morris asserted that the inhabitants of the county travelled "in ditches".
 By the mid-century, commercial demands saw the first timetabled stagecoach between London and Monmouth arrive in Agincourt Square on 4 November 1763, the journey having taken four days.
 By the end of the century, the need for access to exploit the South Wales Coalfields saw the development of trams and canals.